Hellismannaleið - 3-day trek

 16 km

-Ai, heavy legs.
-Even though I run regularly, my legs were clearly not well prepared to hike with an extra 30% of my body weight for three consecutive days.
-The first kilometer of this day would go over a ridge, climbing about 100 m, but I knew more elevation would come later this day, so I decided to take a detour avoiding the climb, but going directly to Löðmundarvatn.
-It was a day to walk in shorts and t-shirts, which I obviously didn’t bring.
-There was no wind and the temperature must have been around 14 °C. The reflections in Löðmundarvatn were stunning.
-But there were also flies flying into my nose and behind my glasses.
-Just before crossing road 225 to Landmannalaugar again, I came across some frost wedges, at least they looked like this to me.
-The landscape started to change now and in the distance the rhyolite mountains of Landmannalaugar were visible.
-This day I would go over the highest point of the route (~800 m a.s.l.) and it involved a long climb.
-I always try to go very slow, in a sort-of meditative state and not stop and just concentrate on the next step.
+Heavy legs.
+Even though I run regularly, my body clearly wasn’t prepared to carry an extra 30 percent of its weight for three days in a row.
+The first kilometre would have taken me over a ridge, climbing about 100 m, but knowing there would be more elevation later in the day, I decided to take a detour and head straight to Löðmundarvatn.
+It turned out to be a day for shorts and a T-shirt (which I obviously hadn’t brought).
+There was no wind, and the temperature must have been around 14°C. The reflections in Löðmundarvatn were stunning, but there were also flies buzzing into my nose and behind my glasses.
+Just before crossing road 225 to Landmannalaugar again, I passed what looked like frost wedges.
+The landscape began to change, and in the distance I could see the rhyolite mountains of Landmannalaugar.
+This day would take me over the highest point of the trek (around 800 m above sea level) and involved a long, steady climb.
+I always try to walk uphill in a kind of meditative state, very slowly, without stopping, just focusing on the next step.
 It works for me.
-It also helped that every climb this day was rewarded with stunning views (from the highest point this day it was for instance possible to see Vatnajökull).
-From there it was just a long descend to Landmannalaugar, though the last kilometer through the lava field seemed to take forever.
+It also helped that each climb was rewarded with stunning views (from the highest point, I could even see Vatnajökull).
+From there, it was a long descent to Landmannalaugar, although the final kilometre through the lava field seemed to take forever.
+I stayed another night at Landmannalaugar, since my bus wouldn’t leave until 15:30 the next day.
+If I had gotten up early and felt fresh, I would have hiked to Grænihryggur, as this wasn’t my first time in Landmannalaugar.
+But I only made it about one kilometre past Skalli.
+Still, it was fantastic to see the colours in the rhyolite mountains again.

 Tips